Adoption Home Study Questions and Answers

 Q. Who should complete our home study?

-A. If you reside in a state where American Adoptions is licensed to complete home studies (Arizona, Arkansas, California, Florida, Indiana, Iowa, Kansas, Missouri, and Texas), American Adoptions can complete your home study and ensure that it is completed to the best standards.
+A. If you reside in a state where American Adoptions is licensed to complete home studies (Arizona, Arkansas, California, Colorado, Florida, Indiana, Iowa, Kansas, Missouri, and Texas), American Adoptions can complete your home study and ensure that it is completed to the best standards.
 Currently, American Adoptions can complete your home study in four to six weeks.
 We offer adoption home study services for domestic adoptions, embryo adoptions and international adoptions, except those between the U.S. and China.

 FCCA is an affiliate of American Adoptions of California that provides home study services for families adopting through foster or international adoption.
 As a licensed adoption agency with over 35 years of experience, FCCA specializes in providing personalized, efficient home study services to ensure you receive the experience you deserve.